 With a good travel credit card, travel suddenly becomes affordable.
 And it helps if you sign up for the right travel credit card—one that doesn’t just focus on points, but also has perks like companion flights, amazing insurance coverage and flexibility with transferring points between cards.

 Which card you choose should be based on the type of travel you enjoy, where you spend the most money, and what additional travel benefits fit your lifestyle.
 To help you pick the perfect card, we’ve come up with a list of Canada’s best travel credit cards based on different categories.

-- Scotiabank Gold American Express and American Express Cobalt — Best travel rewards credit cards for everyday spending
+- Scotiabank Gold American Express and American Express Cobalt — Best travel credit cards for everyday spending

 - TD First Class Visa Infinite Card — Best Visa travel card

 - Scotiabank Passport Visa Infinite Card — Best travel points card for no foreign transaction fees

 - BMO World Elite MasterCard — Honourable mention